-As of October 1, 2024, our Class A Common Stock is listed on The Nasdaq Global Market under the symbol "BNZI".
+As of September 23, 2024, our Class A Common Stock is listed on The Nasdaq Global Market under the symbol "BNZI".
 Our Public Warrants are currently listed on The Nasdaq Global Market under the symbol "BNZIW."
-As of October 1, 2024, there were 68 holders of record of our Class A Common Stock and one holder of record of our Public Warrants.
+As of September 23, 2024, there were 75 holders of record of our Class A Common Stock and one holder of record of our Public Warrants.
 These numbers do not include beneficial owners whose securities were held in street name.

-Following receipt of the necessary shareholder and Nasdaq approval, we implemented a reverse stock split of our Class A Common Stock at a 1:50 ratio, which was effective on September 19, 2024.
+Following receipt of the necessary shareholder and Nasdaq approval, we have implemented a reverse stock split of our Class A Common Stock at a 1:50 ratio, to be effective on September 19, 2024.
 Following the split, we have a new cusip number 06682J308.